monktastic/no-more-contempt/scratch/endless-summary.md

 Pause and reflect on what's wrong with the world, and bring to mind the people responsible — the "bad people."
 Don't they know that they're being evil — and if they don't, then _shouldn't_ they?
 Either way, they seem fundamentally morally defective and thus deserving of contempt.

-Now think back to a time when you skirted your conscience, either by pretending you couldn't hear it or that it was safe to ignore it.
-We've all done this.
-Try to recall what it was like.
-Part of you _knew_ you were doing wrong, but the _wrongness_ was carefully hidden from conscious self-reflection.
-It is a kind of self-deception — and it is precisely the same mechanism that enables the "bad people" to do what _they_ do.
-Theirs may be much more extreme, but it works on the same principle.

 It turns out that _contempt_ can only be generated from within this state.
 Why?